Most people’s first encounter with an possum isn’t necessarily pleasant.

 While it is technically possible for any mammal to get rabies, it’s extremely rare for a possum to have rabies.
 This is largely due to the possum’s low body temperature, which makes it difficult for the rabies virus to survive.
 This doesn’t mean getting bit by a possum is necessarily a positive experience, and if you are bitten you should still consult medical attention.

 Thankfully, possums are usually very docile and will not be aggressive unless provoked.
-But in certain situations possums are known to lash out in self-defense such as when aggravated by a protective or overly playful cat or dog.
+But in certain situations possums are known to lash out in self-defence such as when aggravated by a protective or overly playful cat or dog.
 This is when possums can cause significant harm to our pets.

 These animals have some unique qualities that are important to note for the purpose of pest removal.
 They are marsupials, which means they are capable of holding up to 13 little possums in their belly at a time.
 If one possum is left unperturbed, it could potentially turn to 14 within a few weeks.